Twins vs. Orioles Player Props Betting Odds

 Santander Stats

-- Santander has picked up a hit in two straight games.
-During his last five outings he is hitting .182 with .
+- Santander takes a two-game streak with at least one hit into this contest.
+In his last five games he is hitting .353 with three doubles and four walks.

 Santander Recent Games